Request for Quote:

 February 14, 2018

-Board of Supervisors Meeting on the County's draft Final Climate Action Plan.
+Board of Supervisors Hearing on the County’s draft Final Climate Action Plan.
+Click here to view the Hearing.

 Public outreach and stakeholder engagement has been essential in the development of the CAP.
 Throughout the planning process, the County of San Diego collaborated with the community at large including 50 stakeholder groups with the environmental, business, and community sectors, and during more than 100 public workshops, meetings, and events.
 During the public review period, which ended September 25, 2017 the County held four public informational meetings to engage members of the community, and multiple meetings with environmental, business and community groups.